afeld/computing-in-context/notebooks.md

 That is now your own copy; you can execute/add cells as you like, including adding your own notes in [Markdown cells](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html).
 For Labs, the intention is for you to turn in the template via Gradescope, filled in with your code.

-Known issue: images will be broken.
+## Known issues

+- Images will be broken in downloaded notebooks
+- [Gradescope limits submissions to 100MB.](https://guides.gradescope.com/hc/en-us/articles/21861529742477-File-Requirements-for-Assignment-Types#h_01HGKC7CC57Q7MMHMYJ5G6F80E) If you're unable to submit for this (or any other) reason, reach out to the TAs.

 ## Installing packages